mongodb/atlas-sdk-go/MAINTENANCE.md

 The SDK is automatically released for each pull request containing generated code.
 This means that any updates or enhancements made to the MongoDB Atlas API will be reflected in the SDK with each new release automatically.
-Each pull request containing generated code also include review instructions.
+Each pull request containing generated code also includes review instructions.

-> NOTE: SDK update PRs require team reviews before merge
+> NOTE: SDK update PRs require team reviews before the merge

 See [./tools/releaser](./tools/releaser) for more information.